SoftFever/OrcaSlicer/doc/How-to-build.md

      build_release_vs2022.bat
      ```

+**⚠️ Note 1:** Make sure that CMake version 3.31.x is actually being used.
+Run cmake --version and verify it returns a 3.31.x version.
+If you see an older version (e.g. 3.29), it's likely due to another copy in your system's PATH (e.g. from Strawberry Perl).
+You can run where cmake to check the active paths and rearrange your System Environment Variables > PATH, ensuring the correct CMake (e.g. C:\Program Files\CMake\bin) appears before others like C:\Strawberry\c\bin.

-**⚠️ Note:** If the build fails, delete the entire project directory, re-clone the repository, and try again to ensure a clean cache.
+**⚠️ Note 2:** If the build fails, delete the entire project directory, re-clone the repository, and try again to ensure a clean cache.

 ## macOS 64-bit